Skip to main content

 Doctors can only do so much, but machine learning is increasingly helping patients help themselves.
 Using machine learning algorithms to manage “messaging alerts and relevant, targeted content that provoke actions at moments that matter,” healthcare professionals are increasingly finding ways to expand their influence and improve patient compliance.

 While perhaps not as groundbreaking as applications in other areas, machine learning can also provide important improvements in healthcare administration.
 Natural language processing can drive efficiency in patient-provider communications, while machine learning-driven data mining can streamline the insurance claim process.
+In AIFwD’s article on machine learning in healthcare, we give you specific examples of how these kinds of machine learning applications are helping patients worldwide.

 Machine Learning in Manufacturing